NickolasBoyer/willwillems/posts/store-design-in-svelte.md

 ```
 I'm a big fan of keeping these two in the same file since it encourages me to keep the store "modules" small and simple but separate them if you want.

-We will be importing the store variables to use in our components but not the functions that mutate the store data, we'll use these *only* in our "actions" though I like to call them services and separate them in `store` (state & state mutations) and `service` (actions) folders.
+We will be importing the store variables to use in our components but not the functions that mutate the store data, we'll use these *only* in our "actions".
+I like to call them services and separate them in `store` (state & state mutations) and `service` (actions) folders.

 ```js
 import { endpoint, requestUsers, receiveUsersSuccess, receiveUsersError } from './store'